Jefftree/Course-Notes/f15/econ101.md

 At first, TC and TVC increase at decreasing rate, then they increase at increasing rates.
 (At first, division of labor, then running out of resources)

-Marginal cost: Increase in total cost that results from one unit increase in total product (Change in TC divided by Change in output (compared to the last point))
+**Marginal cost**: Increase in total cost that results from one unit increase in total product (Change in TC divided by Change in output (compared to the last point))

-Diminishing marginal return: Marginal cost rises as output increases

-Increasing marginal return: Marginal cost goes down as output increases (specialization)

 - U shaped

+**Diminishing marginal return**: Marginal cost rises as output increases

+**Increasing marginal return**: Marginal cost goes down as output increases (specialization)

-- Average fixed cost: Total fixed cost per unit of output
+**Average fixed cost**: Total fixed cost per unit of output

-- Average variable cost: Total variable cost per unit of output
+**Average variable cost**: Total variable cost per unit of output

-Respective cost divided by quantity produced
+**Average total cost**: Respective cost divided by quantity produced

 - AFC Curve falls as output increases.
 - AVC is U shaped, average variable cost falls to a minimum and then increases